Skip to Main Content

 Enter manually

-• Select the green plus button in the top middle of your Zotero library screen and then 'new item'.
+• Select the document icon in the top left of your Zotero library screen.

 • Enter information in the pane on the right hand side of the Zotero window.